Nammane Yuvarani

+Nammane Yuvarani is the story which reveals the amount of trust two brothers, Saketh and Aniket and their childhood friend, Meera share with each other.
+Each one of them is ready to sacrifice their lives for each other.
+The sacrifices made by Meera to protect the house from Saketh's wife Ahalya's evil plans, ever growing and eternal love between Aniket and Meera and the family bonding of Rajgurus forms the rest of the story.

 Plot

 Nammane Yuvarani (Our House Queen) is the story of two daughters -in - law – Meera and Ahalya.
 The story opens with the welcoming ceremony of Aniketh, son of the Rajguru family who has come from London after completing his studies in business.
 Saketh, Aniketh and Pranam are three brothers who have lost their parents and other family members during their childhood.
 They are taken care of by their grandfather, Vasudhendra Rajguru and a cook named Shambhavi who has a daughter, Meera who resides at the Rajguru.
 The first few episodes deal with selecting a bride for Saketh's marriage.
 After selection, Ahalya and Saketh's marriage is fixed.
 At the wedding place, Meera and Aniketh are shocked to hear that Ahalya had married someone beforehand (later it was known to be Rajath) and share this with Saketh.
 Saketh shocks everyone by telling that he knows this information and the marriage takes place without any constraints.
 Having created a ruckus in the hall, Meera and Aniketh decide to apologise to Ahalya.
 While it's Meera's turn, she learns from Ahalya herself that Ahalya has come to the house with evil intentions.
 Shocked, Meera tries to confront others, but all in vain.

 Meera tries to expose Ahalya's misdeeds before the family but before she could do so, Ahalya comes up with plans.
 Although Meera is the daughter of a cook, she mingles with the family so much that Aniketh falls in love with her.
 Ahalya realises that Meera is an obstacle to her goal and decides to marry her off to Prateek who is Meera's college friend and teaches her Maths which Aniketh does not like.
 Everyone is happy at Meera's wedding proposal except Saketh and Aniketh because they know how Aniketh is madly in love with her.
 Saketh asks Aniketh to propose to Meera even after her marriage is fixed, but Aniketh does not want to break the marriage.
 On the wedding day, Ahalya reveals to Meera that her intention is to remove Meera from the house and then destroy the family for some reason later known in the story.
 With the help of Saketh's friend, Mayuri, Meera comes up with a plan to marry Aniketh and keep a close eye on Ahalya.
 Meera reveals that she loves Aniketh and would only marry him.
 Happy, Saketh and Aniketh also support her decision and the marriage happens.
 Still, Meera does not realise that Aniketh loved her beforehand.